gslin/104-helper-userscript/README.md

 # 104-helper-userscript

-This script will add useful links into 104.com.tw job pages.
+This script will add useful links into 104.com.tw job pages:

+* Ptt (by Google)
+* Qollie

 ## Installation